 \subsubsection{Phaseless backwards weight alignment}

 We first demonstrate that PAL aligns top-down weights in cortical microcircuits with the theoretical result given by Eq.~\eqref{eq:BPP_converged_IL}.
 We simulate the dendritic microcircuit model with three hidden layers, keeping the forward weights~$\bm \WPP_{\ell, \ell-1}$ fixed while modeling noise in all hidden layers and learning all~$\bm \BPP_{\ell, \ell+1}$ simultaneously.
-In this experiment, we present no target to the output layer.

 Top-down weights as well as lateral weights from interneurons to pyramidal cells are adapted fully dynamically during training.

 Results are shown in Fig.~\ref{fig:bw_learning}, where the upper and lower row correspond to the two cases where neurons are active in their linear/non-linear regime.
 It is of interest to evaluate both of these regimes, as complex tasks cannot be solved with a fully linear network.
 Nevertheless, it is also not the case that all neurons are in the non-linear regime for all inputs; typically, there is a mixture of both states present in the network.